 What is a Restaurant Graphical Display?

 The psychology of a restaurant graphical display explains why you might use one, so let’s take a moment to examine the details.
 There are several examples of graphical displays in your restaurant.
-From your point of sale (POS) to your KDS, and even your restaurant management platform, graphical displays are everywhere, serving the back and front-of-house and everything in between.
+From your point of sale (POS) to your KDS, and even your restaurant waitlist and table management solution, graphical displays are everywhere, serving the back and front-of-house and everything in between.
 These are digital screens that provide information to your staff and, with order ready screens or drive-thru displays, your guests.

 Kitchen Display System